juanponce3141/artshow/README.md

 ## Requirement
+Connection to instance of postgres database will be required.
+(Note: Our application does not configure Tatabase or Tables, these were done directly with psql)

-Credentials will be required in db/query.js as this is handling database connection to postgres.
+Configuration to database will have to be filled in db/query.js as this is handling database connection/querys to postgres.

+Please fill in pool configration as seen below with own credentails to database.

+Example :
+const pool = new Pool({
+    user: 'postgres',
+    host: 'localhost',
+    database: 'art',
+    password: 'someSecretPassword',
+    port: 5433
+});

 ## StartProject
 start project with :